All Episodes

 They're called unlawful combatants.

-So Senator McCain called them unlawful combatants.
+Senator McCain called them unlawful combatants.

 I don't know what one of those is either, but that's what he called them.

-Well, if they have access to the U.S. court system now, shouldn't U.S. soldiers also have the same access to those court systems?
+Well, if they have access to the U.S. court system, now, shouldn't U.S. soldiers also have the same access to those court systems?

-These all of these detainees, or 270 of them, are going to get hearings before a U.S. district judge, and they are going to be able to make the case that they are not enemy combatants.
+Well, what worries me is: here's what's going to happen with this: all of these detainees, or 270 of them, are going to get hearings before a U.S. district judge, and they are going to be able to make the case that they are not enemy combatants.

 And if the judge says, you know what, we think you're right, Sahib, you're not an enemy combatant.